DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 2. Design a solution and prepare to present the solution that incorporates the CAF/Landing zone to prepare them for migration to the target customer audience in a 15-minute PowerPoint format.

-3. Create a PowerPoint presentation that presents the value proposition of utilizing the Cloud Adoption Framework for migrating and creating Contoso's first Landing Zone in Azure.

 *Business case*